Bhatkal: Festivals

 Eid ul Fitr, Ramadan, Eid al azha, Muharram, Milad un nabi, Makara Sankranti, Nagara Panchami, Krishna Janmashtami, Ganesh Chaturthi, Navaratri, Deepavali.
 Folk sports like Kambala and folk arts like Yakshagana are also popular.
-Unlike other states, Nawayathi men wear lungis, which are stitched in the middle and are cylindrical in shape.

 Cuisine

 Bhatkali cuisine is a blend of Yemeni and Konkan cuisine.
 Bhatkali biryani is an integral part of the Nawayath cuisine and a specialty of Bhatkal, prepared with basmati rice that has been spiced with full garam masala and saffron.
 Separately, pieces of mutton, chicken, fish, or prawns are cooked.
 Some people even refer to it as a layered korma and rice meal with fried onions, curry, or mint leaves on top.
 Another type of biryani is shayya biryani, made from vermicelli (shayyo) instead of rice.

-The dishes used for breakfast are theek and goad thari (sweet and spicy semolina), gavan or thalla shayyo (wheat or rice vermicelli), varieties of appo (pancakes), fau (poha), theek and goad khubus (sweet and spicy bread), masala poli (heavy spiced paratha), gavan poli (wheat paratha), and puttu (steamed cakes).
+The dishes used for breakfast are theek and goad thari (sweet and spicy semolina), gavan or thalla shayyo (wheat or rice vermicelli), varieties of appo (pancakes), fau (poha), theek and goad khubus (sweet and spicy bread), masala poli (heavy spiced paratha), 7 padra Navri, Albasra Poli, Bafaqi Poli, Hladi Pana Navri, Shinouna Nawari, Watwa Nawari, gavan poli (wheat paratha), and puttu (steamed cakes) and son.